Why Most Budgets Fail and How the 50/30/20 Rule Fixes It

 Budgeting

-The 50/30/20 rule is simple: 50% for needs, 30% for wants, and 20% for savings and debt repayment.
-This balance ensures you cover essentials, enjoy life, and build wealth simultaneously.
+The 50/30/20 rule is simple: 50% of your income for needs, 30% for wants, and 20% for savings or debt payments.
+It helps you cover essentials, enjoy life, and build financial security all at once.

 Understanding the 50/30/20 Framework